Skip to Content

 X-Scream

-Catch the Monorail: Fontainebleau is located on a bit of an island on the north end of the Strip.
+Catch the Monorail: Fontainebleau’s location on the north end of the Strip sucks.
 Fortunately, you can catch the Monorail to the heart of the action at Sahara, which I mentioned is a 5-minute walk to the north.

 A single ride costs just $5.50, and the Monorail makes stops at notable resorts like Paris/Horseshoe, Harrah’s/LINQ, and MGM Grand.